Harnesses have differing functions and are designed for specific purposes. Broadly speaking harnesses can be placed in one of three categories.

 Control (Restrictive) – Front-clip restrictive harnesses, (Not Recommended)

-CAUTION - A properly harness does not have restrictive straps that sit on top the biceps and supraspinatus tendons and will have neck straps that fit around the neck so they do not slip and put pressure on the shoulders.
+CAUTION - A properly designed and fitted harness does not have restrictive straps that sit on top the biceps and supraspinatus tendons and will have neck straps that fit around the neck so they do not slip and put pressure on the shoulders.
 See below for fitting a harness.

 Harnesses We Use And Recommend